Type 97 Te Ke Tankette

 Wreckage

-In 1995 the Adams Brothers Corporation decided to cut the hillside level and the tanks were exposed and hauled out and put in a line.
+Postwar when the U.S. Navy (USN) occupied Ponape, the area where the tanks were parked became a vehicle storage area.
+The tankettes became overgrown and forgotten.
+In 1995 the Adams Brothers Corporation decided to cut a nearby hillside level and the tanks were exposed and hauled out and parked in a line.

 Restoration

-The tankette is displayed in a shed together with the Type 95 restoration, and occasionally driven.
+This tankette is stored in a shed next to the Type 95 restoration.
+The tankette is occasionally driven in the local area.
 There are no plans to sell any tank parts or export anything.
-The Adams want it all to stay on Ponape
+The Adams family and Adams Brothers Corporation want it all to stay on Ponape.

 References